 1. Heart Berries by Terese Mailhot

 You’ll need to take a deep breath before reading this one.
 Heart Berries is a memoir by Terese Mailhot, written when she checked herself into a mental institution.
 It’s a story about a triggering relationship with her boyfriend, her attempt at a reconciliation with her father, and living with the rollercoaster in her mind after being diagnosed with PTSD (Post-traumatic stress disorder) and bipolar II disorder.
 This is a heavy book, but a short read told from a raw perspective.
+If you’re into psychology books, this could be a great read for you.

 2. Milkman by Anna Burns